Getting grime off of kitchen cabinets

 Sounds like this reader does a lot of frying.
 To clean greasy kitchen cabinets, mix one tablespoon of Dawn® dish soap (the blue one) with 1/4 cup white vinegar in two gallons of very warm tap water.
 Scrub using a rag.

-To keep cabinets clean in future, turn on the stovetop hood, use a splatter screen when frying, and check out some other ways to cook.
+To keep cabinets clean in the future, turn on the stovetop hood, use a splatter screen when frying, and check out some other ways to cook.

 Just moisten baking soda with a little water, then apply to greasy kitchen cabinets with an old towel, and rub!
 It'll come right off!